 Knowledge of principles and practices of forensic pathology, laws, rules, and regulations governing death investigation services.
 Team work, mutual respect, professionalism, affability and equanimity are critical.
 We have a team-oriented approach to case management.
 Must be able to communicate effectively orally and in writing; able to establish and maintain a positive professional working relationship with members of law enforcement agencies, as well as prosecuting and defense attorneys and carry the utmost respect for our decedents.
 Ability to operate personal computer, including experience with Microsoft Office programs (Word, Power Point, Outlook, etc.).

 The benefit package includes outstanding health, dental, life insurance, and state retirement plan.
-Deputy Coroner / Forensic Pathologist salary is between $150,000 and $160,000 depending on qualifications and experience.
+Deputy Coroner / Forensic Pathologist salary is between $160,000 and $180,000, negotiable.
 There is an additional CME/professional fee allowance of $2,000 a year.

 To apply for this position candidates should submit a cover letter and copy of their CV via fax or email.
 Only those applicants selected for an interview will be contacted.